Davitroon/Davitroon/README.md

 I'm David, a young student passionate about programming!

 - 🎯 I’m currently focused on improving my skills in **Java, Laravel, and React**.
-- 🌱 I love building interactive web apps and exploring **game design mechanics**.
+- 🌱 I love building interactive web and desktop apps.
 - 🚀 My goal is to become a **full-stack developer** capable of creating complete, scalable projects.
 - 🎮 In my free time, I design and code small **games and creative projects**.